gabrielganzer/IoT-EnergyManagement/README.md

 ### Energy efficient image processing

-Evaluation of several image transformations used in Organic Light-Emitting Diode (OLED) displays as a mean of reducing power consumption.
+Evaluation of several image transformations used in Organic Light-Emitting Diode (OLED) displays as a mean of reducing power consumption using MATLAB functions.
 Compensation techniques are also used in conjunction with Dynamic Voltage Scaling (DVS) for the same goal.

 ### Energy storage, generation and conversion